adity1729/nextTradingJournal/README.md

 # Turborepo

-This Turborepo starter is maintained by the Turborepo core team.
+This Turborepo starter is maintained by the  core team.

 ## Using this
 Run the following command: